 Woody: We're going to have to break a few rules.

-Word Of God is that involuntary instinct also plays a role (which explains why it's never made explicit).
+Word of God is that involuntary instinct also plays a role (which explains why it's never made explicit).

 In the Superman movie the reason given (though in a piecemeal and blink-or-you'll-miss-it way) for Superman's non-interference with the world on a large scale is that due to early interplanetary warfare an intergalactic law was set in place for people from one planet never to interfere with the course of history of another planet.
 To break it might cause more harm than good: it could start an intergalactic war.
 No prize for guessing whether he breaks it at the end anyway.

 In the Harry Potter books, the wizarding world has hidden from the Muggle (non-magic) world since 1689, and the International Statute of Secrecy is one of their most important laws.
-The reasons given are "everyone'd want magical solutions to their problems" and "they'd persecute us"note Word Of God says it's actually because the wizards are afraid of muggles.
+The reasons given are "everyone'd want magical solutions to their problems" and "they'd persecute us"note Word of God says it's actually because the wizards are afraid of muggles.
 There are strict rules about performing magic in front of muggles and, if you're underage, anywhere outside of school.
 In essence, they amount to it having to be a life-or-death situation.

-Sector General: The Monitor Corps have a Alien Non-Interference Clause similar to that of Star Trek, meaning no contact before the discovery of FTL, but seemed to be much more reasonable with it, as they violated it four times during the series.
+Sector General: The Monitor Corps have an Alien Non-Interference Clause similar to that of Star Trek, meaning no contact before the discovery of FTL, but seemed to be much more reasonable with it, as they violated it four times during the series.
 Once was because a pandemic (although, through no fault of the person in charge, the cure resulted in a genocide), once was because of an environmental disaster, once was because the civilization was killing off another intelligent being on the planet (as well as itself), and once because the species involved were physically incapable of spaceflight, due to an inherent psychological problem.

 The Andalites of Animorphs have the Law of Seerow's Kindness forbidding them from sharing technology or other sensitive knowledge with aliens.
 It's named for Prince Seerow, who provided advanced technology to the then-primitive Yeerks.
 Prince Elfangor broke this law by giving morphing powers to the title characters.